francoisschwarzentruber/circlengine/README.md

 # circlengine

-A very tiny engine for creating games where every entity is a circle!
-A fantasy console that only displays circles.
+A very **tiny engine** for creating **video games** where every entity is a **circle**!
+A **fantasy console** that only displays circles.
+Many retro-style games are pixelized, and refer to pixel art.
+Here, it is about an **uchrony** where it is easy for computers to display circles.
+The basic drawing primitive is not blitting bitmaps, but drawing colored disks.
+This repository explores that would have been that uchrony.
+It consists in an imaginary retro-console in that alternate history.
+The name is a tribute to the PC-engine.

 ## Examples